Elon Musk Promotes Tesla Collectible With Jibe at Apple Polishing Cloth

 Elon Musk promoted a limited edition Cyberwhistle, inspired by Cybertruck.
-He did so with a jibe at Apple, and it’s now infamous US$19 polishing cloth.
+He did so with a jibe at Apple and its now-infamous US$19 polishing cloth.

 Elon Musk: Buy Tesla Whistle Not ‘Silly Apple Cloth’